 That’s not all.
 According to another research, good sleep is the foremost factor that causes a rise in self-esteem.
 Followed by getting paid, working out, eating healthy and hanging out with your loved ones.

 Sleep deprivation can most certainly leave you feeling down in the dumps.
-Think feelings of frustration, anger, sadness, irritability, anxiety and more.
+Think of feelings of frustration, anger, sadness, irritability, anxiety and more.
 Naturally, the cumulative effects of these negative feelings can rob you of your self-confidence.

 So, what do you do?

-Sleep well to see your confidence levels sore
+Sleep well to see your confidence levels sore.

 The fix is as simple as it sounds.
 Yes, a busy lifestyle can make 8 hours of sleep feel like a luxury.
-But certain day and nighttime activities can help you add extra hours to your naptime and give you the confidence boost you need.
+But certain day and night-time activities can help you add extra hours to your naptime and give you the confidence boost you need.

-For starters, you can practice mindfulness to give your confidence levels a daily uplift.
+For starters, you can practice mindfulness to give your confidence level a daily uplift.
 Just five minutes of a mindful meditation session during your lunch break (or whenever you’re free) can help you feel more centered and sure of yourself.

 Planning your day and getting it in order can also help you get more done so you can squeeze in some extra sleep time at night.